Ben-Chapman/Svelte-GCP-Vision-API/README.md

 ## Download and configure the Svelte GCP Vision web application

-- Using the tool of your choice clone this repository to your local workstation
+- Clone this repository to your local workstation
   - From your Terminal: `git clone git@github.com:Ben-Chapman/Svelte-GCP-Vision-API.git`
-- Ensure that you have the [Node.js and the Node Package Manager (npm) package installed](https://nodejs.org/en/download/package-manager):
+- Ensure that you have the [Node.js and the Node Package Manager (npm) packages installed](https://nodejs.org/en/download/package-manager):
   - macOS using Homebrew: `brew install npm`
   - Linux:
     - Debian/Ubuntu: `apt install npm`